-Este ano e pela primeira vez, a Taffimai fará parte da Drawing Room Lisboa, feira dedicada ao desenho, que terá lugar na Sociedade Nacional de Belas Artes, entre 26 e 30 de outubro, com a presença de mais de 70 artistas e 26 galerias nacionais e internacionais.
-Estaremos incluídos na seleção de editorial que tem lugar no piso superior da Sociedade Nacional de Belas-Artes em Lisboa.
+Este ano e pela primeira vez, a Taffimai fez parte da Drawing Room Lisboa, feira dedicada ao desenho, que teve lugar na Sociedade Nacional de Belas Artes, entre 26 e 30 de Outubro, com a presença de mais de 70 artistas e 26 galerias nacionais e internacionais.
+Estivemos incluídos na secção editorial que teve lugar no piso superior da Sociedade Nacional de Belas-Artes em Lisboa.

-This year and for the first time, Taffimai will be part of Drawing Room Lisboa, a fair dedicated to drawing, which will take place at the Sociedade Nacional de Belas Artes, between 26 and 30 October, with the presence of more than 70 artists and 26 national galleries. and international.
-We will be included in the editorial selection that takes place on the top floor of the Sociedade Nacional de Belas Artes in Lisbon.
+This year and for the first time, Taffimai was part of Drawing Room Lisboa, a fair dedicated to drawing, which took place at Sociedade Nacional de Belas Artes, between 26 and 30 October, with the presence of more than 70 artists and 26 national and international galleries.
+We were included in the editorial section that took place on the top floor of Sociedade Nacional de Belas Artes in Lisbon.